javAlborz/BoxingVidProd/README.md

 - [License](#license)

 ## Introduction
-AutoVidProd is a software suite designed to streamline the production process of videos by automating tasks such as camera angle selection, highlights extraction, and overlay application.
+BoxingVidProd is a software suite designed to streamline the production process of videos by automating tasks such as camera angle selection, highlights extraction, and overlay application.
 Utilizing the output of the Jabbr.ai DeepStrike model, you can achieve studio-quality production without manual intervention.

 ## Features
 1. **Camera Angle Selection**: Automatically chooses the best camera angle based on the region of interest (ROI) for each frame.